Table of Contents

 Hacking commerce into Snapchat

-Snapchat has been an interesting channel for big brands and publishers like Cheddar, and Buzzfeed (to name a few).
-On the other hand, Snapchat could be an elusive platform and the digital sales capabilities might seem out of reach for a publisher starting with it.
-But there’s always a way around.
+Snapchat has been an interesting channel for big brands and publishers like Cheddar and Buzzfeed (to name a few).
+On the other hand, Snapchat could be an elusive platform, and the digital sales capabilities might seem out of reach for a publisher starting with it.
+But there’s always a way around it.
 At least, PopSugar thought so.

 The publisher introduced a new Snapchat companion app named Emoticode.
-Basically, the emoticode enabled the brands to turn any URL to a shortened URL with the first two characters being emojis and include it in their story.
+The emoticode enabled the brands to turn any URL into a shortened URL, with the first two characters emojis, and include them in their story.

-When the users could take the screenshot of the Snapchat story (with the embedded emoticode), the screenshot was sent to an internal hub of the Emoticode app.
+When the users could take a screenshot of the Snapchat story (with the embedded emoticode), the screenshot was sent to an internal hub of the Emoticode app.
 From there, the users had to visit the Emoticode app and could revisit their screenshots.
-As soon as they opened the screenshot, the app used to load the product page to complete the purchase.
+When they opened the screenshot, the app was used to load the product page to complete the purchase.

 Besides, Emoticode wasn’t limited to Snapchat.
 It was also available for Instagram advertisers and users.
-At that time, the publisher took 15% cut of each sale that happened by emoticodes.
+At that time, the publisher took a 15% cut of each sale by emoticodes.
 And this made PopSugar one of the first publishers to use such links to monetize Snapchat content.

-“It was clear that people wanted to take action from our snaps and it wasn’t as easy as it could be.
+“It was clear that people wanted to take action from our snaps, and it wasn’t as easy as possible.
 The lightbulb went off.
 It works for shopping.
 It will work for recipes, workouts, articles, really anything you want to engage more with beyond a snap or an Instagram post.”

 – Brian Sugar, CEO, PopSugar (Src)

 As a publisher depends heavily on commerce, it’s worth considering what else the visitor needs or wants to purchase if someone lands on the page with product information.